ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 ![Source migration 57](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source57.png)

-WebSphere Application Server Liberty is a composable lightweight server which you need to add features to in order to get the server to support certain funcionality and technologies.

-In our case, we are getting errors because the WebSphere Application Server Liberty is missing the Java EE 6 technology for rest services.
+In our case, we are getting errors because we are missing the Java EE 6 rest services technology library needed for the compilation of our code.
 This technology comes as a library called JAX-RS and the Java EE 6 version of it is 1.1.
+Neither the JRE version we have installed on our system nor the WebSphere Application Server Liberty server come with the needed JAX-RS library out of the box.

-Thus, we need to add/install the JAX-RS 1.1 feature/liibrary to our WebSphere Application Server Liberty.
+However, WebSphere Application Server Liberty is a composable lightweight server which you need to add features to in order to get the Liberty server to support certain funcionality and technologies.
+Therefore, if we want to run an application that uses JAX-RS 1.1 technology we need to add/install the JAX-RS 1.1 feature/liibrary to our WebSphere Application Server Liberty server.
+This will also make the JAX-RS 1.1 library avaiable for compilation.

-More about what technologies WebSphere Application Server Liberty supports and comes with out of the box as well as how to get these installed/added to your WebSphere Application Server Liberty on the [Configure WebSphere Liberty Server](#configure-websphere-liberty-server) section below.

-For now, we will simply install the JAX-RS 1.1 functionality by executing the following:
+To install the JAX-RS 1.1 functionality to our WebSphere Application Server Liberty server execute:

 ```
 ~/wlp/bin/installUtility install jaxrs-1.1
 ```

 ![Source migration 58](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source58.png)

+More about what technologies WebSphere Application Server Liberty supports and comes with out of the box as well as how to get these installed/added to your WebSphere Application Server Liberty on the [Configure WebSphere Liberty Server - features](#1-features) section below.

 After installing any new feature/JEE feature to our WebSphere Application Server Liberty, we must clean and build the workspace.
 For doing so, click on Project --> Clean...
 Verify Clean all projects is selected and click OK.